Film explores African-Americans' unhealthy "soul food" habit

 Hurt says the government can help by increasing urban access to quality food and requiring calorie counts to be displayed on restaurant menus.

-Nonprofit organizations such as Growing Power Inc., which runs urban farms in Chicago and Milwaukee, provide fresh vegetables to minority neighborhoods.
+Nonprofit organizations such as Growing Power Inc., which runs urban farms in Chicago and Milwaukee, provide fresh vegetables to minority neighbourhoods.

 Brian Ellis, 21, said all he ate was fast food when he started working at one of Growing Power's urban farms in Chicago when he was 14.